• It is not possible for the medication to be given at home

 6. A parent or guardian must pick up discontinued or unused medications by the end of the school year.
 NO unused medications will be sent home with a child.
 The District will dispose of all medication(s) not picked up by the parent/guardian.

-Please click here to print the medication form for staff to administer medication to your child, this form must be filled out by the doctor, and returned to your child’s school office.
+Please click the link below to print the medication form for staff to administer medication to your child, this form must be filled out by the doctor, and returned to your child’s school office.

 Students may also carry medications with parent/guardian and doctor approval (i.e. inhalers).
 The “Consent to carry medication,” form must be filled out completely with a parent and doctor’s signature and turned into the office.
 Please click below to print the medication form for your student to carry his/her own medication, this form must be signed by a doctor and returned to your child’s school.